MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 of temporary folders.

 The environment variables store data that is used by the operating system and other programs.
-For example, the WINDIR environment variable contains the location of the Windows installation directory.
+For example, the `WINDIR` environment variable contains the location of the Windows installation directory.
 Programs can query the value of this variable to determine where Windows operating system files are located.

-PowerShell lets you view and change Windows environment variables, including the variables set in the registry, and those set for a particular session.
+PowerShell can manage and access environment variables in any of the supported operating system platforms.
+You view and change Windows environment variables, including the variables set in the registry, and those set for a particular session.
 The PowerShell environment provider simplifies this process by making it easy to view and change the environment variables.

 Unlike other types of variables in PowerShell, environment variables and their values are inherited by child sessions, such as local background